 Revision of Breast Implant Surgery

 Have you had previous breast augmentation surgery and want to improve your result, because of size issues, tissue stretch, implant hardening or implant rupture?
-Dr. Fiala has a great deal of experience with breast implant revisionary surgery.
+Dr. Fiala and Dr. Rhee both have a great deal of training and experience with breast implant revisionary surgery.

 The most common reasons for breast implant revisions are: